shakyaanice/Shakya-online-GEOG676-spring2025/Lab_7/README.md

 Band4 = Red
 Band5 = Near Infrared (NIR)

-I used SRTM data for Grand Canyyon, Arizona, USA.
+I used SRTM data of Grand Canyyon, Arizona, USA for hillshade and slope analysis.